monch1962/kube-local-env/README.md

 ### How can I set up a private Docker registry inside my Kubernetes local environment?

-Depending on your workflow and use case, it can be handy to be able to push and pull Docker images to a private registry that you control.
-This allows you to build and test CI workflows, without potentially corrupting a shared Docker registry that others rely on.
+Depending on your workflow and use case, it can be handy to be able to build, push and pull Docker images to a private registry that you control.
+This allows you to build and test CI workflows that include an artifact build step, without potentially corrupting a shared Docker registry that others rely on.

 Follow the instructions at https://www.linuxtechi.com/setup-private-docker-registry-kubernetes/ to setup your own private Docker registry running inside your local Kubernetes cluster